 The Veterinary Medicinal Products Directive 2001/82/EC (as amended) sets out the controls on the manufacture, authorisation, marketing, distribution and post-authorisation surveillance of veterinary medicines applicable in all European Member States.
 The Directive provides the basis for the UK controls on veterinary medicines, which are set out nationally in the Veterinary Medicines Regulation.
-The Regulations are revoked and replaced on an annual basis after consultation with interested groups to ensure that they are up-to-date and fit for purpose.
+The Regulations are revoked and replaced on a regular basis after consultation with interested groups to ensure that they are up-to-date and fit for purpose.

-For more information on the Veterinary Medicines Regulations please contact Ravinder Sagoo (01932 338312 or email@example.com).
+For more information on the Veterinary Medicines Regulations please contact Ravinder Ivimey (01932 338312 or email@example.com).

 Veterinary Medicines Regulations 2013 SI 2033 (VMR) and Veterinary Medicines Guidance Notes (VMGN):

 The VMR 2013 (SI 2033) came into force on 1 October 2013.

 The VMR first came into force in October 2005 to implement Directive 2001/82 and consolidate all the controls on veterinary medicines that were previously part of the Medicines Act 1968 and over 50 amending Statutory Instruments.
 The VMR also implement EU legislation relating to medicated feeds, and some specified feed additives used in feedingstuffs.

 The VMR are regularly updated and a summary of changes they introduce this time are:

 - Prohibit the advertising of antibiotic POM-V medicines to professional keepers of animals and POM-VPS medicines to owners or keepers of horses.